Interest paid to you on CD's, money market accounts, certain bonds and other financial instruments is taxable, and it must be reported to the IRS.

 NOTE: these are only some of the criteria that are used to determine where you report interest income, and which forms you are allowed to file.
 For a more detailed look, see reporting interest income.
 If you choose to work on your tax return online, the filing system will ask you simple questions, and on the basis of your answers it will fill out all the appropriate forms, which you will never have to deal with.

-Sidebar The beauty of using an online tax-filing program lies in their simplicity.
+The beauty of using an online tax-filing program lies in their simplicity.
 You answer a few plain-English questions, fill in the numbers where required, and all the calculations, filing, and error checking is done for you, automatically.

 You can e-file online with H&R Block where you'll have the option of having a tax professional assist you with your return.
 It's free to work on your return - you pay nothing until you file.

 If you file a paper tax return, you will need to attach Schedule A with your 1040, or Schedule 1 with your 1040a.
-(If you do your taxes online, all of this will be taken care of for you electronically.)
+(If you do your taxes online, all of this will be taken care of for you automatically.)